 How to Care for a Janet Craig Dracaena

 - Yes, it’s a running theme in this post, but don’t over-water your new dracaena.

 - Prune back if it gets too tall by simply cutting the cane at any point.
 The plant will sprout a new cluster of leaves.

 - Move to a larger pot when the roots have filled the original one.

-- Flush salts from the soil once a year, but taking the plant out into a warm spot out of direct sunlight and slowly pouring luke-warm water over the soil.
+- Flush salts from the soil once a year by taking the plant out into a warm spot out of direct sunlight and slowly pouring lukewarm water over the soil.

 #4 Chinese Evergreen

-A stunning plant with white and green leaves, Chinese Evergreens are another indoor planted that are touted as making a novice gardener look like an expert!
+A stunning plant with white and green leaves, Chinese Evergreens are another indoor plant that is touted as making a novice gardener look like an expert!
 Although being a tropical plant, it will enjoy warmer locations where the temperature doesn’t drop much below 16°C (60°F).

 - Place in a spot with low-medium filtered light.